Morris K. Udall Foundation Scholarships

 - Three (3) letters of recommendations.

-- The Faculty Representative review all applications, essays, and recommendations and select five nominees.
+- The Faculty Representative reviews all applications, essays, and recommendation letters and selects up to five nominees.

-- Nominees will have an opportunity to revise applications before they are submitted to Udall by its national deadline in early March.
+- Nominees will have an opportunity to revise applications before they are submitted to Udall by its national deadline on March 3.

 - Udall announces scholars and honorable mentions in early April.